godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_ball_scene_open.webp

-Select the Ball node.
-In the Inspector on the right, click on the PhysicsMaterial property to expand it.
+In the Scene dock on the left, select the Ball node.
+Then, in the Inspector on the right, click on the PhysicsMaterial property to expand it.

 .. image:: img/instancing_physics_material_expand.webp